-- 2.1.2 Teaching, including General Studies teaching and teaching in all areas where a faculty member is listed as a member of the program faculty or associated faculty in the University's official publications. - 2.1.3 Keeping abreast of developments in one's areas of teaching responsibility and in pedagogical innovations as well as incorporating this knowledge into teaching. - 2.1.4 Regular and systematic assessment of the achievement of student learning outcomes in one's Program and General Studies teaching, as appropriate within the context of Program objectives, and the use of this assessment in the continual improvements of teaching and professional work. - 2.1.5 Precepting, including facilitation of students' academic and career planning/decision making; conscientious attention to students' progress toward graduation; and helping students to access resources to reinforce these efforts.
-Prompt and timely communication with students and preceptees, including stewardship of student records and the maintenance of grading and attendance records in a manner consistent with University policy and all relevant statutes. - 2.1.6 Where appropriate, fulfilling all expectations of faculty required to acquire and maintain professional or other accreditation of the University's programs. - 2.1.7 Positive collaboration with one's colleagues in the achievement of individual, Program, School, and University purposes.
-This includes active participation in Program, School, and other meetings and providing support for, and contribution to the development of, new faculty and adjunct faculty. - 2.1.8 Regular participation in and support of program activities, including those designed to foster student learning outside the classroom. - 2.1.9 Active participation in faculty recruitment, including efforts to achieve diversity. - 2.1.10 Research, scholarship, or artistic/creative work, which may include the development of successful grant proposals as defined in Section 6.2.4.6.10, applied research, or other approaches to the discovery of new knowledge, and where appropriate, its integration with teaching. - 2.1.11 Participation in University organizations and activities such as Faculty Assembly, faculty and University task forces and committees, student recruitment, the maintenance of positive relations with alumni, and the support of student organizations and activities.
-A pattern of ongoing participation in those events that contribute to the intellectual life of the University, including ceremonial events.
+- 2.1.1 Teaching, including General Studies teaching and teaching in all areas where a faculty member is listed as a member of the Program faculty or associated faculty in the University's official publications. - 2.1.2 Keeping abreast of developments in one's areas of teaching responsibility and in pedagogical innovations as well as incorporating this knowledge into teaching. - 2.1.3 Regular and systematic assessment of the achievement of student learning outcomes in one's Program and General Studies teaching, as appropriate within the context of Program objectives, and the use of this assessment in the continual improvements of teaching and professional work. - 2.1.4 Precepting as applicable, including facilitation of students' academic and career planning/decision making; conscientious attention to students' progress toward graduation; and helping students to access resources to reinforce these efforts.
+Prompt and timely communication with students and preceptees, including stewardship of student records and the maintenance of grading and attendance records in a manner consistent with University policy and procedures and all relevant statutes. - 2.1.5 Where appropriate, fulfilling all expectations of faculty required to acquire and maintain professional or other accreditation of the University's programs. - 2.1.6 Excellence in teaching entails respect for students as members of the Stockton academic community.
+Therefore, faculty are expected to respond to student questions in a timely manner, offering opportunities to converse outside the classroom to enhance student learning where appropriate. - 2.1.7 Positive collaboration with one's colleagues in the achievement of individual, Program, School, and University purposes.
+This includes active participation in Program, School, and other meetings and providing support for, and contribution to the development of, new faculty and adjunct faculty. - 2.1.8 Regular participation in and support of program activities, including those designed to foster student learning outside the classroom. - 2.1.9 Active participation in faculty recruitment, including efforts to achieve diversity, equity, inclusion, and belonging., - 2.1.10 Research, scholarship, or artistic/creative work as applicable, which may include the development of grant proposals as defined in Section 6.2.4.6.10, applied research, or other approaches to the discovery of new knowledge, and where appropriate, its integration with teaching.

-- 2.1.12 The use of one's professional talents, whether based in one's discipline or not, in service to the University and to non-University publics, communities, and organizations in a manner that reflects positively on the University and its purposes. - 2.1.13 Any other duties as may be assigned within the context of one's individual appointment contract.
+- 2.1.11 Participation in University organizations and activities such as Faculty Senate, Union leadership, faculty and University task forces and committees, student recruitment, the maintenance of positive relations with alumni, and the support of student organizations and activities.
+A pattern of ongoing participation in those events that contribute to the intellectual life of the University, including ceremonial events - 2.1.12 Some uncompensated service is expected of all full-time faculty members. - 2.1.13 The use of one's professional talents, whether based in one's discipline or not, in service to the University and to non-University audiences, communities, and/or organizations in a manner that reflects positively on the University and its purposes. - 2.1.14 Any other duties as may be assigned within the context of one's individual appointment contract.